tonypioneer/Trust-Indicator/README.md

 - [Tutorial Meeting](Documents/Meeting%20Minutes/Tutorial%20Meeting/)
 ## Decision Log
 This [Decision Log](Documents/Decision%20Log/) of our project documentation serves as a comprehensive record of all the key decisions made throughout the project lifecycle.
-## Journey Log
-In this [development guide](Documents/Journey%20Log), we will delve into each stage of the development process, from project planning, requirement gathering, design, coding, to testing and delivery.
-We will share best practices, tools, and methodologies to ensure the success of the project and the satisfaction of our clients.

 ## Conflict Resolution Protocol
 - **Purpose:**
 <p>The purpose of this document is to outline a well-defined protocol for handling conflicts within our Android development team.
 This protocol is intended to ensure that disagreements and issues are resolved efficiently and effectively, allowing us to maintain a healthy and collaborative work environment while focusing on the completion of our APP design and testing tasks.</p >